psaikido/hugle.uk/content/hk/yarn/praise-for-yarn.md

 ---
+bannerTitle: Yarn
 title: praise for Yarn
-bannerTitle: Yarn
-layout: default
-subnav: yarn
-permalink: /yarn/praise-for-yarn
+type: hk/yarn
 ---

 - "Loved it Hughie.
 Its a real insight in to your life and a picture of the wonderful person you are.
 I am proud to know you." _MP_